alexchong/alexchong.github.old/content/posts/why-you-should-use-a-master-passphrase-and-password-manager-in-2021.md

 A few years ago, both my primary email address and _only_ password at the time (used with >30 of my other online accounts) were stolen through the massive [MyFitnessPal data breach](https://content.myfitnesspal.com/security-information/FAQ.html).

 According to [NIST](https://pages.nist.gov/800-63-3/sp800-63b.html#5111-memorized-secret-authenticators) guidelines, my password was moderately strong in length.
-In addition, it was hashed with a `salt`<sup>[1](#1)</sup> using the industry-standard cryptographic hashing algorithm called [Bcrypt](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#modern-algorithms).
+It was also hashed with a `salt`<sup>[1](#1)</sup> using a industry-standard hashing algorithm called [Bcrypt](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#modern-algorithms).
 Theoretically, this password _should_ be impossible to crack, given the benefit best password security practices were followed.
 But it is always safe to assume the worst, or that they didn't.

-Even large OAuth or third-party sign-on providers like [Google](https://cloud.google.com/blog/products/g-suite/notifying-administrators-about-unhashed-password-storage) and [Facebook](https://about.fb.com/news/2019/03/keeping-passwords-secure/) have been honest with (and mitigated) storing their user passwords in `plain-text`. **Regarding risk management, mistakes or accidents do eventually happen even today.**
+Even large OAuth or third-party sign-on providers like [Google](https://cloud.google.com/blog/products/g-suite/notifying-administrators-about-unhashed-password-storage) and [Facebook](https://about.fb.com/news/2019/03/keeping-passwords-secure/) have been admitted (and mitigated) storing their user passwords in `plain-text`. **Regarding risk management, mistakes or accidents eventually happen with anyone.**

 ## Compromised Password Scenarios

-1. A `plain-text password` is human-readable, and is presumed to be mapped with your email address in the breached database.
+1. A `plain-text password` is human-readable, and is presumed to be mapped with an email address in the breached database.
 In the events with Google and Facebook, they did not experience a known data breach here; they just internally caught and mitigated the issue.
-2. A `hashed password` may not have a random `salt` (or any `salt` at all), or not have a high default hashing `cost`<sup>[2](#2)</sup>.
+2. A `hashed password` may not have a random `salt` (or any `salt` at all), or not have a high hashing `cost`<sup>[2](#2)</sup>.
 It is impossible to passively learn this information unless provided externally by the organization which in itself is a security risk for them.
 3. The database containing both the `salt` and `hash` (normally stored together within the same dataset) is compromised, despite using a hashing algorithm like Bcrypt.
 In this instance, [what most likely happened with MyFitnessPal](https://www.theregister.com/2019/02/11/620_million_hacked_accounts_dark_web/)

-In the case of any organization -- there is only so much they can do to protect your login credentials (e.g. enforcing password policies, securing databases, secure connection) before that responsibility falls on the individual to follow their own best password practices.
+In the case of any organization -- there is only so much they can do to protect their user base login credentials (e.g. enforcing password policies, securing databases, secure connection) before the responsibility falls on the individual to follow best password practices.

 ## Security vs Usability